RediSearch/RediSearch/docs/docs/Configuring.md

 ## UPGRADE_INDEX

 This configuration is a special configuration introduced to upgrade indices from v1.x RediSearch versions, further referred to as 'legacy indices.'
 This configuration option needs to be given for each legacy index, followed by the index name and all valid option for the index description ( also referred to as the `ON` arguments for following hashes) as described on [ft.create api](/redisearch/commands#ftcreate).
-See [Upgrade to 2.0](/reidsearch/administration/Upgrade_to_2.0) for more information.
+See [Upgrade to 2.0](/redisearch/administration/upgrade_to_2.0) for more information.

 ### Default

-There is no default for index name, and the other arguments have the same defaults as on [ft.create api](Commands.md#ftcreate)
+There is no default for index name, and the other arguments have the same defaults as on `FT.CREATE` api

 ### Example